Agricultural Literacy Curriculum Matrix

 - Have students turn to page 2 of their Cheesemaking: Science, Art, Craft worksheet.
 Discuss the definitions of the words art (the expression or application of human creative skill and imagination) and craft (an activity involving skill in making things by hand).

-- Instruct students to keep these two words (art and craft) in mind as they watch a video clip introducing them to an artisan cheesemaker.
+- Instruct students to keep these two words (art and craft) in mind as they watch Beehive's Origin Story introducing them to a small scale artisan cheese plant.
 Students should take notes and answer the questions on the worksheet as they watch the video clip.

 - Following the video, discuss how cheesemaking is an art and a craft (in addition to a science).